-3 Common Reasons for Waking Up Tired
+3 Reasons You Wake Up Tired

+Waking up tired everyday is a common complaint.
 What happens to you while you are sleeping affects how alert you feel during the day.
 If your sleep cycle is interrupted multiple times throughout the time, you probably will not wake up feeling your best.

 1. Obstructive Sleep Apnea (OSA)

 Obstructive sleep apnea is a condition in which something blocks your airway when you sleep, cutting off your ability to breathe.
 When this happens, your body becomes starved of oxygen and you’re eventually forced awake so you can consciously start breathing again.

 These episodes can happen several times in one night.
 Individuals with a severe case of sleep apnea can experience as many as 30 interruptions per hour – that’s a wake-up call every two minutes during the night.
 Even mild cases of OSA can result in enough interruptions to really deteriorate the quality of your nightly shuteye.

 Regardless of how many times you wake up or stop breathing throughout the night, these interruptions can make you very, very tired the following day, and can even cause you to fall asleep at work, or other times during the day, and can lead to other health concerns.